alexmoor527/snakemake/README.md

-Snakemake Workflow: Protein-Ligand Docking Pipeline

-This repository contains a Snakemake workflow for automating a protein-ligand docking process.
-It fetches a protein structure, prepares it, identifies cavities, downloads and prepares a ligand, and performs docking using AutoDock Vina.
-Workflow Overview
-Workflow Steps:
+## Snakemake Workflow

-    Fetch PDB Structure
+This project automates a protein-ligand docking pipeline using **Snakemake**.
+Below is a high-level overview of the rules in the workflow:

+1. **Fetch PDB Structure**
-    Download the protein structure file in PDB format using a PDB code.
+   Downloads the protein structure using the PDB code.

-    Extract Protein Structure
+2. **Extract Protein Structure**
-    Extract the protein portion from the PDB file.
+   Extracts the protein-only portion of the PDB file.

-    Compute Cavities
-    Use the PDBe API to identify cavities within the protein.

-    Generate Cavity Box
+3. **Compute Cavities**
+   Identifies cavities in the protein using the PDBe API.

+4. **Generate Cavity Box**
-    Create a docking box around the identified cavity.
+   Creates a docking box around the identified cavity.

-    Download Ligand
+5. **Download Ligand**
-    Download the ligand structure file in SDF format using a ligand code.
+   Downloads the ligand structure in SDF format using the ligand code.

-    Prepare Ligand for Docking
+6. **Prepare Ligand for Docking**
-    Convert and prepare the ligand file in PDBQT format.
+   Converts and prepares the ligand file into PDBQT format.

-    Prepare Protein for Docking
+7. **Prepare Protein for Docking**
-    Prepare the protein structure for docking in PDBQT format.
+   Prepares the protein structure into PDBQT format.

-    Run Docking
+8. **Run Docking**
-    Perform docking using AutoDock Vina and save the results.
+   Performs docking using AutoDock Vina.

-    Extract Docking Pose
+9. **Extract Docking Pose**
-    Extract the best docking pose from the docking results.
+   Extracts the best docking pose from the results.

-    Convert to PDB Format
+10. **Convert to PDB Format**
-    Convert the docking pose to a PDB file for visualization.
+    Converts the docking pose to a PDB file for visualization.